Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Arizona Retirement

 If you’d prefer your golden years to have a warm, Southwestern persuasion, then Arizona should be at the top of your list.
-Retiring in Arizona comes with choices — you can settle in a large city like Phoenix or Tucson or enjoy a slower pace of life in one of the state’s many charming small towns.
-When you make the choice to retire in Arizona, you’ll be in good company, as those aged 65+ account for 18.8 percent of the population, and Arizona ranks 14th when it comes to having the most seniors in the U.S.
+Retiring in Arizona comes with choices — you can settle in a large city like Phoenix or Tucson, or enjoy a slower pace of life in one of the state’s many charming small towns.
+When you make the choice to retire in Arizona, you’ll be in good company, as those aged 65+ account for 19.3 percent of the population, and Arizona ranks 12th when it comes to having the most seniors in the U.S.

 Is Arizona a good place to retire?
 Clearly, many think so.
 But is retiring in Arizona right for you?
 Let’s find out!

 Planning a move to Arizona?
-Start by getting a quote from PODS.
+Start by getting a free moving quote from PODS.

 What Are the Benefits of Retiring in Arizona?